 Before you learn how to field dress an elk, you’ll have to learn how to skin an elk.

 It’s also a good idea to prep a clean, contaminant-free area to section out your meat before you begin.
-I recommend using a tarp to keep everything out of the dirt.
+Use a tarp to keep your meat and tools out of the dirt.

 Once you’ve finished the center line, use gentle knife strokes to separate the hide from the meat.
 Continue the skinning process along each front leg, following the bone.
 Make a circle cut around each knee and cut the hide off at that point.